pinobatch/hello-world/Xubuntu_setup.md

 1. Deskbar orientation, always autohide, 128px wide, 75% length;
    appearance: 75% background alpha.
 2. Drag it to the bottom left corner and lock it.
 3. Add a Quicklauncher to the new panel.
-This will be configured after the big apt install.
 4. Move the window buttons to the new panel below the Quicklauncher.

 Quicklauncher is 2 columns: